anasaitaomar/hello-world/README.md

 # hello-world
-first repository to share ideas and get used to git and stuff d
+first repository to share ideas and get used to git and stuff